Working for Refugees in Ecuador

-I am very thankful to have received the Christianson Grant to support my work at Asylum Access Ecuador over the past nine months.
+I am very thankful to have received the Christianson Fellowship to support my work at Asylum Access Ecuador over the past nine months.
 As a Leadership Associate, I have had a variety of responsibilities.
 I assist with volunteer programs by managing applications and visa documents as well as planning evaluations and trainings.

 I have successfully managed the program over the past few months, which included being the point of contact for volunteers from the United States and Europe.
 I was able to ease their transition to Ecuador by completing a guide to living in Quito or any of our other provinces.
 I also worked directly with clients in reception by conducting intake and providing information about our services.